zacklukem/tscc/README.md

 TSCC is a typescript to C++ compiler.
 It is written in typescript (with the hope to eventually bootstrap).

-The goal of TSCC is to follow the typescript specification if possible, but it probably won't be 100% compatible because for now I don't plan to implement javascript-style dynamic objects where properties can be added at runtime.

 See the road map for information about what has been implemented so far.

+> Note: TSCC is a fun project not a practical one.
+It probably won't be faster
+> than nodejs and probably won't ever fully implement the javascript standard so
+> its probably not a great idea to use it for production unless you want to take
+> on the task of making it work for you.

 ## Building